 Alex Cortez: Yeah, that’s a silver lining, and the silver linings would not be limited to Ben’s parents.

 She’s 17 now.
-But going into the preteen years and trying to figure out who she is and, you know, and you know, for a while this whole idea of having a family that’s different because we have this son with special needs and sometimes, you know, might do embarrassing things in public, was very difficult for her, but she’s, you know, come full circle as well.
-She, uh, she has a great deal of respect for her brother and the things that, what she has seen him go through and come out the other side of, I mean, she’ll even say, she’s like, Ben’s one of my favorite people in the world.
+But going into the preteen years and trying to figure out who she is, for a while this whole idea of having a family that’s different, because we have this son with special needs who sometimes might do embarrassing things in public was very difficult for her.
+But she’s come full circle as well.
+She has a great deal of respect for her brother and the things she has seen him go through and come out the other side of.
+I mean, she’ll even say, “Ben’s one of my favorite people in the world.”

 Alex Cortez: And what an amazing young woman.
 What a father.
-And we hear over and over again in the interviews for this special father’s series that the greatest hope of a parent with a special needs child is that they outlive that child by just one day, even just one hour, because they don’t know if there will be anyone else on this earth who will care enough about their child when they’re gone.
+And we hear over and over again in the interviews for this Special Father’s series that the greatest hope of a parent with a special needs child is that they outlive that child by just one day, even just one hour, because they don’t know if there will be anyone else on this earth who will care enough about their child when they’re gone.

 So he’s out.
-He’s conscious again.
-911 is called and he’s taken to a local emergency room and they said, “we need to keep him because he was having trouble breathing and there’s this risk of they, it’s called secondary drowning, where the trauma to your lungs from taking in-” In this case it was like some pond water and some other junk.
-Um, your, “your lungs start to produce more fluid and you can drown in your own fluids.”
-So they had to transfer him to a hospital, the pediatric intensive care unit, and he was in that hospital for, I think another week or so before he was discharged.
+He’s conscious again, 911 is called, and he’s taken to a local emergency room.
+And they said, “We need to keep him,” because he was having trouble breathing, and there’s this risk of what’s called secondary drowning.
+That’s where the trauma to his lungs from taking in water and some other junk from the pond could cause his lungs to start producing more fluid, and he could drown in his own fluids.
+So they had to transfer him to a hospital, to the pediatric intensive care unit, and he was in that hospital for I think another week or so before he was discharged.

 Alex Cortez: And here’s Tony on how he deals with all of this.

 Tony Oommen: I think what’s hard is trying to make sense of it all.
-And that’s, that’s, I think that perhaps that is where, um, you know, we, we find comfort in our, in our faith.
-And so, I mean, I, as a Christian, I believe that, you know, we are um, we’re spirit beings, you know, that, um, you know, that they’re having a physical life experience.
-We’re created by God.
-And that, uh, ultimately where we’re going is a place where things are right.
-And, uh, and so I, a lot of people ask me over the years, like, you know.
-“Were you angry at God that this, uh, this happened?”
-It was, it wasn’t through anybody’s fault, you know, particularly it was just one of these, these difficult things that, that, that happens in life.
-I never was angry at God because I, I see like where things are going.
-I have a belief that Ben’s going to be without impairment or seizures someday.
+I think that perhaps that is where we find comfort in our faith.
+As a Christian, I believe we’re spirit beings, and we’re having a physical life experience.
+We’re created by God, and ultimately where we’re going is a place where things are right.

+A lot of people ask me over the years, “Were you angry at God that this happened?”
+It wasn’t through anybody’s fault particularly—it was just one of these difficult things that happens in life.
+I never was angry at God, because I see where things are going.
+I have a belief that Ben’s going to be without impairment or seizures some day.
 Whether it’s in this life or the next, I don’t know.
 I hope it’s in this life.
-But having a hope that it will happen in eternity, you know, allows me to deal with what’s unfair right now.
+But having a hope that it will happen in eternity allows me to deal with what’s unfair right now.

-Tony Oommen: There was a 10 year period of time we really didn’t have seizure control at all, and then there was just moderate seizure control.
+Tony Oommen: There was a ten year period of time we really didn’t have seizure control at all, and then there was just moderate seizure control.
 It’s only been within the last year that we’ve had pretty decent seizure control.
-Ben had a, a device implanted last fall called the vagal nerve simulator that over time has really worked and he has not had a seizure in the last seven months.
+Ben had a device implanted last fall called the vagal nerve simulator, that over time has really worked, and he has not had a seizure in the last seven months.

-And what we didn’t realize over that time of the previous time, just because we did where we had to do, was that we were constantly living in this state of hyper vigilance.
-Even we were asleep because for the a number of years when Ben first started having seizures and he had only had them when he was asleep, so we would jump at every little noise.
-We were just ready to move into fight or flight mode, you know, when any little stimulus was was out there, and that over a long period of time is not a good place to be.
+And what we didn’t realize over the previous time—because we did what we had to do—was that we were constantly living in this state of hyper vigilance, even we were asleep.
+Because for a number of years when Ben first started having seizures, he had only had them when he was asleep.
+So we would jump at every little noise.
+We were just ready to move into fight or flight mode, you know, when any little stimulus was out there.
+And over a long period of time, that is not a good place to be.

 Alex Cortez: I can only imagine.
 And here’s Tony’s closing advice.

 And Tony Oommen, thank you for giving that story to our audience.
-So many families go through what you’re going through and what a way to reach out to them and connect them.
-Your beautiful bride, Bev, that’s that statistic is staggering.
-75 to 80% of the couples that have special needs kids end in divorce.
-Staggering.
-Also to Grace and Ben, this is our American stories, the human story.
+So many families go through what you’re going through, and what a way to reach out to them and connect them.
+Thank you to your beautiful bride Bev.
+That statistic is staggering, that 75 to 80% of the couples that have special needs kids end in divorce.
+Thank you also to Grace and Ben.
+This is Our American Stories, the human story.